speddings/crime_housing_analysis/README.md

         * Housing prices/mo

 * How Data Was Split Into Training and Testing Sets
-    * We used the default 70/30 split.
+    * We started with the default test/train split.
 To test if we have a good split we will change the split to see if the change makes a difference.

 * Model Choice - SGD Classifier
 Stochastic Gradient Descent - Classifier (SGD-Classifier) is a linear classifier optimized by the SGD.
 Stochastic gradien descent computes the gradient using a single sample.
 SGD is very efficient for large scale problems because it allows minibatch learning.
 It is particularly important to scale the features when using the SGD.